 Astrid Martinez, Program Manager, joined Mano a Mano in November 2017.
 She oversees the Healthy Families and Successful Children programs.
 Astrid is the daughter of immigrant parents from Guatemala and they have lived in the Round Lake Area for the past 20 years.

-Astrid received her Bachelors degree in Speech and Hearing Science, followed by her Masters in Bilingual/Bicultural Education.
+Astrid received her Bachelors degree in Speech and Hearing Science with a minor in Spanish, followed by her Masters in Bilingual/Bicultural Education.
 She spent 7 years as a Teaching Assistant for English Language Learners and Special Education programs at Round Lake Area Schools.
 She comes to Mano a Mano with a great passion for equity in education and health to help the immigrant population specifically to educate and provide resources in order to help them develop into valuable and skilled community members.

 Megan McKenna, Director of Strategy & Development, joined Mano a Mano as its third executive director in 2014 and in 2017 transitioned into the organization's first Director of Strategy & Development.
-Megan is responsible for implementing the organization's multi-year resource development and diversification plan, communications and marketing, and other strategic priorities.
+Under Megan's leadership as executive director, in just four years, the organization doubled its revenue and significnatly expanded its services footprint throughout Lake and McHenry Counties.
+Currently, Megan is responsible for implementing the organization's multi-year resource development and diversification plan, communications and marketing, and other strategic priorities.

 She has over a decade of experience working in community development, research and policy analysis, and planning and evaluation in the United States and Latin America.
+She has served in leadership positions for a variety of community and economic development organizations in Lake County, including serving as the president of the board for the Alliance for Human Services of Lake County.
 Megan holds a Master of Community and Regional Planning degree from The University of New Mexico and a Bachelor of Arts in Political Science from Truman State University.
 She is bilingual English/Spanish and partially accredited by the Department of Justice to practice immigration law.

 Carla Rosales, Director of Operations,has been with the organization for nearly a decade.
 Carla is responsible for the oversight of all agency facilities, financial management, relationship with all outside vendors, and all supportive services such as childcare and reception.